finngreig/captain-hook/README.md

 # Captain Hook

-Captain Hook is a Webhook proxy written in Node.js that allows developers to receive Webhooks on their local machines simultaneously and without needing to constantly update URLs.
+Captain Hook is a Webhook proxy written in Node.js that allows developers to receive them on their local machines simultaneously and without needing to constantly update URLs.

 ## Installation